robertdhart99/BobbyHartPortfolio/README.md

 was originally made with an older Gatsby template running on node 13.14.0 but many of the dependencies had depreciated so I moved the content over to a modern base Gatsby template with more current dependencies.

-I moved between node versions with nvm on a Windows environment.
+I moved between node versions with nvm in a Windows environment.